fraxiinus/ReplayBook/README.md

 ## Translating

+Huge thanks to the following users for providing translations:
+"ASTWY", "awter", "JerryLiew", "RichardNewb1e", "N/A", "grog12", "FlorianHugCH", "xXLaokoonXx", "feikname", "Catinaxo".

-ReplayBook is currently looking for translators!
+ReplayBook is always open for translation help!
 [View the wiki for more information](https://github.com/fraxiinus/ReplayBook/wiki/Translating).

 ## Building from Source